mkn025/ssh_logger/README.md

 # Info
-it works by reading lines form /var/log/auth.log outputs it in a nice format, and prints the date and the location of the ip adress.
+it works by reading lines form /var/log/auth.log outputs it in a nice format, and prints the date and the location of the ip adress. support for mac os and windows are comming

 install and run